 Comprehensive PlanningA comprehensive plan for program implementation must first ask: Does the selected program fit the priority youth population?
 Do our community, organizations, and educators have the capacity and motivation to deliver the program with fidelity and quality?

 Promoting Science-Based Approaches Using Getting To Outcomes (PSBA-GTO) offers a comprehensive planning process that connects a thorough community assessment to evidence-based programming, implementation, evaluation, and sustainability strategies.
-Adapted from the original Getting to Outcomes framework developed by Abe Wandersman and colleagues in 2004, the PSBA-GTO was developed, piloted, and improved by the Centers for Disease Control, ETR Associates, and Healthy Teen Network.
+Adapted from the original Getting to Outcomes framework developed by Abe Wandersman and colleagues, the PSBA-GTO was developed, piloted, and improved by the Centers for Disease Control and Prevention, ETR Associates, and Healthy Teen Network.
 It has been used across the country by statewide coalitions seeking to prevent teen pregnancy, STDs, and HIV infection.
-More recently, GTO has been re-packaged for teen pregnancy prevention by the RAND Corporation.
+In 2016, GTO was re-packaged for teen pregnancy prevention by the RAND Corporation.

 Implementation PlanningIn recent years, as evidence-based programs have been implemented in New York State and across the nation, the importance of stakeholder buy-in and readiness to adopt change have been clearly demonstrated.
 When stakeholders are not ready for change, it is difficult or impossible to implement these programs in a way that stays true to their core components.
 While a certain amount of adaptation is inevitable, the desired results will not be achieved if content or strategies are omitted or adapted to accommodate conditions or preferences.
 Skipping condom activities, for example, may mean that the program will not deliver the expected outcome of improved use of condoms among sexually active youth.